marcoT0425/Charisma-Unicode-Full/README.md

 This font is designed my marcotoa in FontForge.

-Charisma New SMP will be released in July 12th, 2025.

 Thank you @Mercury13 for providing the SeshUnicode Font.
 I'm so glad about it.